shionhonda/hippocampus-garden/content/blog/representation_learning/index.md

 <small>Figure taken from [The Illustrated BERT, ELMo, and co.
 (How NLP Cracked Transfer Learning) – Jay Alammar – Visualizing machine learning one concept at a time](http://jalammar.github.io/illustrated-bert/).</small>

-Just by the surrogate task of predicting the masked words, BERT acquires generalizable representations and shows great performance in downstream tasks from question answering to named entity recognition.
+Just by the surrogate task (predicting the masked words), BERT acquires generalizable representations and shows great performance in downstream tasks from question answering to named entity recognition.
+For its generalizability and simplicity, BERT became popular at once.

 ## Larger Model, More Data, Longer Training
 The impact that BERT made on the research area was so great that many works have followed it until today.
 Some explored different pre-training tasks, some reduced the model size while keeping its performance, and others further increased the model size to achieve state-of-the-art.